scoutmachine/web/CONTRIBUTING.md

 ## 5: Make Changes & PR

-Once you have made your changes, commit them to your fork and create a pull request to the main repository.
+Once you have made your changes, run `yarn lint` to pass formatting checks and then commit them to your fork and create a pull request to the main repository.
 Your changes will be reviewed and merged into the main repository if they are approved.
-If you have any questions the [Scout Machine discord](https://discord.com/invite/yYtc8gpsXK) is available and members of the development team will be available.
+If you have any questions the [Scout Machine discord](https://discord.com/invite/yYtc8gpsXK) is available and members of the development team will be available to help with any questions you may have.

 ## 6: Advanced Development